So, you want to learn how to play guitar?

 There are generally more components in an electric guitar, such as the ‘pickup’ which are the mechanisms that convert the vibrations of the guitar strings into electric signals that are then amplified.
 These guitars will also have a volume knob as well as other dials that can affect the pickups or which pickup you use.

-If you want to play guitar solos, strum heavily distorted guitar chords, and modulate the sound of the guitar through pedal tuners and different amps, then the electric guitar is for you.
+If you want to play guitar solos, strum heavily distorted guitar chords, and modulate the sound of the guitar through pedals and different amps, then the electric guitar is for you.

 If you want to be the lead guitarist in a band and play shows, then go straight for these guitars.
 It’s the ideal instrument for heavy metal, rock, and jazz.